 One of the first things on George Boldt’s agenda was to change the name of the island from Hart Island to Heart Island.

-By mid-July of 1897, Boldt had entirely rebuilt the wooden cottage on Heart Island, constructed a new boathouse, landscaping and new walks around the island in its entirety.
+By mid-July of 1897, Boldt had entirely rebuilt the wooden cottage on Heart Island and constructed a new boathouse, landscaping, and walks around the island.
 The Watertown Daily Times would say his efforts, costing an estimated $100,000 at the time, had “so improved the island that one would hardly know the old place.”
 As an addition to his own property, Boldt would purchase a tract of land on what was then still known as Wells Island (Wellesley Island today) where he would build a bicycle track.